 Why would a Chicago spousal support attorney be needed to help determine alimony?

 First, it needs to be determined if a party is eligible to become a recipient of maintenance (alimony).
-Second, it would need to be determined whether or not the Spousal support case falls within the “guidelines” and whether the guideline formula should be applied as to amount and duration.
+Second, it would need to be determined whether or not the spousal support case falls within the “guidelines” and whether the guideline formula should be applied as to amount and duration.
 Next, if the guidelines do not apply, it needs to be determined what an appropriate amount and duration of a maintenance award would be.
 In addition, there are different types of maintenance – non-modifiable, reviewable, or permanent – and the different benefits and issues with each type of award.
-To understand your eligibility or payment obligations our Chicago spousal support attorneys would be highly valuable in providing guidance and recommendations in determining an appropriate maintenance award – whether the party is paying or receiving maintenance.
+To understand your eligibility or payment obligations our Chicago spousal support lawyers would be highly valuable in providing guidance and recommendations in determining an appropriate maintenance award – whether the party is paying or receiving maintenance.

 Most importantly, Spousal support payments have historically been deductible to the payor and includable to the payee.
 With the changes to the Internal Revenue Code that were enacted by the federal government in 2017 and effective with Judgments of Dissolution of Marriages being entered in 2019 and beyond, maintenance is no longer deductible to the payor or includable to the payee.
-However, the Illinois legislature has not yet adjusted the Spousal support guidelines that were enacted under the presumption that maintenance was deductible to the payor and includable to the payee.
 No matter which side of the spousal support argument you are on, our Chicago spousal support attorneys will provide the proper guidance regarding maintenance calculations while ensuring your rights are protected with the ever-changing laws.